Introduction

 🎨 Artists challenge

 For participants of Software Freedom Day, Huion is challenging you to create a digital artwork using FOSS software (Krita, GIMP, Inkscape, Blender, FreeCAD, MyPaint, Tux Paint, …) expressing the joys or importance of Software Freedom.
-More details and submissions on the Digital Freedoms website!

-International Software Feedom Day
+International Software Freedom Day

 Software Freedom Day is a global event coordinated by the Digital Freedom Foundation.
 Find out more below about Software Freedom Day beyond HSBXL below.